fedspendingtransparency/data-act-broker-backend/doc/DEVELOPMENT.md

 ## Setup and Run Broker Website

 Navigate back to your code directory.
-From the command line, clone the DATA Act Validator repository from GitHub to your local environment:
+From the command line, clone the DATA Act web app repository from GitHub to your local environment:

         $ git clone git@github.com:fedspendingtransparency/data-act-broker-web-app.git